Get started

 </CsOptions>

 Csound will open any available MIDI device.
-Every time a note is pressed, the note’s frequency will be passed to p4, while the note’s amplitude will be passed to p5.
-The previous i-statements used to trigger the instrument can now be removed from the score section.
+Every time a note is pressed, the note's frequency will be passed to p4, while the note's amplitude will be passed to p5.
+The previous score lines used to trigger the instrument can now be removed from the score section.
 Below is the code for a fully functioning MIDI synth.
 A second, slightly out of tune vco2 has been added to provide a little warmth to the overall sound.

 <CsoundSynthesizer>